quic/toolchain_for_hexagon/README.md

 ## Usage

+Refer to [examples](examples/README.md) for sample use cases for this toolchain.

+## Building the toolchain

 Checkout the required source repos like `llvm-project`, `musl`, etc.  Invoke `get-src-tarballs.sh` with the corresponding `*_SRC_URL` links to the specific releases to use (see `Dockerfile` for reference / last-known-good versions).